Three vintage favorites: thin rolled filled cookies with a sweet date-or-raisin filling, easy date-walnut cookie squares,

 Dough: Cream sugar and shortening until fluffy.
 Beat in egg, milk, and vanilla.

-Sift flour, cream of tartar, and soda together; mix into wet ingredients and beat until smooth.
+Sift flour, cream of tartar, and baking soda; mix into wet ingredients and beat until smooth.

 Roll dough very thin.
-Place cookies on a greased cookie sheet, add a small spoon of filling, top with a second cookie, and press edges with a fork.
+Cut into rounds.
+Place on greased cookie sheet, add a small spoonful of filling, top with another round, and seal edges with a fork.

 Bake 10–12 minutes.